naoufal51/disaster_response/README.md

     - Stores the clean data in a SQLite database

 ### 2. ML Pipeline
-ML pipeline in a Python script, `train_classifier.py`, to train and export a classifier.
-The script performs the following tasks:
+The ML pipeline ,`train_classifier.py`, is used to train and export a classifier:

     - Loads data from the SQLite database
     - Tokenizes and lemmatizes text data
     - Builds an ML pipeline using `CountVectorizer`, `TfidfTransformer`, and `MultiOutputClassifier`
-    - Add features such as `negation_counter`, `verb_counter`, `emotion_counter`, `punctuation_counter`, `text_length`, `capitalization_counter`, `subjectivity`, `polarity`, `ner`.
+    - Add features such as `negation_counter`, `verb_counter`, `emotion_counter`, `punctuation_counter`, `text_length`, `capitalization_counter`, `subjectivity`, `polarity`, `ner`(not in the light version).
     - Trains and tunes a model using `GridSearchCV`
-    - Outputs results on the test set
+    - Outputs results on the test set in `reports/classification_report.md`
-    - Exports the final model as a pickle file
+    - Exports the final model as a pickle file in `models/classifier.pkl`

 ### 3. Web App
-A Flask web app that shows data visualizations and classifies disaster messages.
+A Flask web app that shows data visualizations and runs the inference using trained model to classify disaster messages.
 The web app includes:

     - A data visualization using Plotly in the `go.html` template file
-    - A Flask app that runs the web app
+    - A Flask app that runs the web app accessible in `app/run.py`.
+    - Mutliple visualizations are accessible such as:
+        * Distribution of Message Genres
+        * Distribution of messages across categories and genres
+        * Average Message Length by Genre
+        * Average Message Length by Category

 ## Getting Started
 ### Dependencies